 Some models have an identifiable fill line but models such as the Bialetti Moka Express and Brikka the fill line is not indicated by anything other than the pressure release valve.
 In short the release valve is the fill line and you never fill above it – always fill to just shy of the valve as depicted in the picture at left.

 Another point of use to keep in mind is that all Moka pots have a basket sized perfectly for the quantity of water you put in the base.
-You need to fill this all the way to the rim and keep it mostly flat.
+You need to fill this all the way to the rim and keep it mostly flat to get the best extraction of coffee possible.

 There is more wiggle room for this point that the water fill line – you can put slightly less grounds in the basket but not too much less.
 The grounds act to increase the pressure in the brewing process.
 If you have less grind in the basket the brew will come out weak and fast.

-On the flip side overfilling will cause the brew to be bitter and slow to produce.
-If you really go to high then you may even clog the upper filter screen leading to the coffee basin.
+On the flip side overfilling the grind chamber (or tamping it down) will cause the brew to be bitter and slow to produce.
+If you really fill this basket too high then you may even clog the upper filter screen which leads to the finished coffee basin.
+Clogging this will result in much slower brew times and over-extracted, very bitter moka coffee.

 Some people tamp the grind down but you do not need to do this and tamping it down too much can increase the pressure in the pot more than is safe or ideal for best flavor.